 one they trust has ever told them about olefin so how would they

-in this regard also.
-If they know the truth and if they tell their
+this regard also.
+If they know the truth and if they tell their customer

-customer that olefin is no good and they recommended the more
+that olefin is no good and they recommended the more expensive

-expensive nylon, their customer will shop their competitor who will
+nylon, their customer will shop their competitor who will sell it to

-including his kid's dentist, etc. So they are telling themselves "I'm
+his kid's dentist, etc. So they are telling themselves "I'm not

-not committing any crime here, I just show them the samples and let
+committing any crime here, I just show them the samples and let em'

 Why do the carpet mills and fiber producers make this stuff?

-obviously suffering on nylon warranties because of the vulnerable
+suffering on nylon warranties because of the vulnerable nylon dyes.

-nylon dyes.
-They were highly motivated to find the "perfect" fiber for
+They were highly motivated to find the "perfect" fiber for tough use at

-tough use at popular prices.
-It has not turned out perfect as yet but
+popular prices.
+It has not turned out perfect as yet but they did

-they did succeed in getting a product with stable dyes and we can
+succeed in getting a product with stable dyes and we can hope that

-hope that they will figure out how to pick up some friction resistance
+they will figure out how to pick up some friction resistance along the

-along the way.
-We are afraid that they are no longer as highly
+way.
+We are afraid that they are no longer as highly motivated now

-motivated now that they have solved their warranty problems to such
+that they have solved their warranty problems to such a large extent.

-a large extent.
-The carpet mills are probably in the same do or die
+The carpet mills are probably in the same do or die position as the

-the cheaper olefin and take away their market share.
-So they are also
+and take away their market share.
+So they are also telling themselves

 .
 How do we get customers to buy nylon carpets so that the